 The scheme allows ratepayers with properties in Scotland with a combined rateable value of £18,000 or less to claim Rates relief.
 Where the cumulative rateable value of a ratepayer's properties falls between £18,000 and £35,000, the scheme offers 25 per cent relief to individual properties with a rateable value of up to £18,000.
-From 1st April 2017, the rateable value ranges for Small Business Bonus Scheme (SBBS) have changed.
-The new ranges and Relief rates are:
+The rateable value ranges for Small Business Bonus Scheme (SBBS) are:

 If Non-Domestic properties are unoccupied, a reduction in the amount of Rates due may be given.
 The level of relief given will vary depending on the circumstances of the property and the length of time it has been unoccupied.
 The levels of relief available from 1st April 2016 are: